2i2c-org/team-compass/organization/service-model.md

 Project-based work gives members a way to influence our new development, and make it possible with funding.
 It is the engine that drives innovation and enhancement of our shared technical system.

-- **For**: Any member organization that wants their infrastructure to be better (we do not distinguish between "premier" and "general" members for co-funding).
+- **For**: Any member organization that wants their infrastructure to be better (we do not distinguish between members with Premier membership and other members for co-funding).
 - **Cost recovery**: Covers all R&D-style costs for new development.
 - **Benefits**:
   - A mechanism to fund fractions of new development work to make it more likely to happen faster.